 #1 The Gafarim With Large Glass Windows

 When you look at this glass house architecture, you notice Tiago do Vale Arquitectos outperformed Ponte de Lima.
 The floor-to-ceiling windows show a uniform presence.
-It is a mix of contemporary glass design with vernacular architecture.
-Check additional details here
+It is a mix of contemporary design and beautiful architecture.

-You see a classic influence with abstract detail with a blend of closed private spaces and open floor plans.
+You see a classic influence with abstract detail, a blend of closed private spaces, and open floor plans that do not look like a glass box.
 The exterior displays white walls with clean lines, while the entrance connects two sides of the home.
-You have an opaque exterior with transparent walls in the open area.
+You have an opaque exterior with transparent walls in the open area with thin steel columns.

 The living quarters are airy with huge windows, while the heart of the home has a social area.
 The open floor plan flows from the kitchen to the living room to the dining room, with amazing views of the landscaping made possible through glazed walls.

-The home’s texture changes throughout the day with the display of natural light.
-Even the pool you find strategically placed to reflect the morning light.
+The home’s texture changes throughout the day, with sunlight shining on all the floors.
+Even the pool you find strategically placed to reflect the morning rays.
 For more solitude, the bedrooms are on the southeastern flank.
 You get access to the main bedrooms via an interior patio.

-#2 Los Terrenos in Mexico With Mirrored Glass Walls
+#2 Los Terrenos in Mexico With Mirrored Walls

 In the lush woodland of Monterrey in Mexico, you see a reflective retreat known as Los Terrenos.
 Architect Tatiana Bilbao used terracotta clay bricks and rammed earth to make the walls and covered them with glass.
 The modern architecture is impressive as it is built around a curvilinear pool.